 Looking to relax on the beautiful South Carolina shoreline?
 Venture 25 minutes south to Folly Beach.
-Located on Folly Island, Folly Beach is one of the most popular day trips from Charleston.
-It’s a favorite for locals wanting to escape the city for a fun beach day.
+Located on Folly Island, Folly Beach is home to one of the most popular beaches in Charleston.
+It’s a favorite destination for locals wanting to escape the city for a fun beach day.

 Unsurprisingly, the main draw on the barrier island is Folly Beach itself.
 The beach centers around a 1,000-foot pier.
 The area teems with boutiques, surf shops, and restaurants.
 Compared to other popular SC beaches like Myrtle Beach, the vibe here is even more relaxed and laid-back.

 If you’re into watersports, Folly Beach is the perfect place to test your skills.
 The beach is one of the best surf spots on the east coast and a great place for paddleboarding adventures.